Best of Bangkok, The Winning Eleven Part 2

 The best deals to be had is in the outdoor markets.
 They are everywhere.
 The most famous ones are Chatuchak Weekend Market, Pratunam and Suan Lum Night Bazaar.
 Because of tourism however the prices are rising fast.
 Smaller local markets are cheaper and less crowded but they lack the selection.

 The other option is the shopping malls.
-Bangkok is packed with all kinds of malls, from ultra modern and outrageously priced malls selling designer goods to specialty malls only catering to one specific niche like Phantip Plaza.
+Bangkok shopping malls is packed with all kinds of malls, from ultra modern and outrageously priced malls selling designer goods to specialty malls only catering to one specific niche like Phantip Plaza.
 I guess I have to mention MBK here, a curious mix of a shopping mall and a market.
 MBK is very popular for tourists, but it’s not my favorite though.

 5. Wat Po